 Though the students lost in the lower courts, the U.S. Supreme Court reversed and ruled in favor of the students.
 The Court wrote: “Certainly where there is no finding and no showing that engaging in the forbidden conduct would materially and substantially interfere with the requirements of appropriate discipline in the operation of the school," the prohibition cannot be sustained.
-The Court concluded that the students’ wearing of the armbands did not any significant disruptions at their schools.
+The Court concluded that wearing the armbands did not cause any significant disruptions at the schools.

 In Tinker, the Court also explained that public school officials must be able to point to evidence of disruption rather than rely on an “undifferentiated fear or apprehension of disturbance.”

-Much more recently, the Fifth Circuit used the substantial test in Bell v.
-Itawamba County School Board (2015), ruling that public school officials had a right to punish a student who posted a rap video online that he had created off-campus criticizing two teachers.
-The appeals court explained that the Tinker substantial disruption test still applied even though the student in question had created the speech entirely off-campus, because his off-campus speech had a tangible impact on the school environment.
+Much more recently, the 5th Circuit used the substantial disruption test in Bell v.
+Itawamba County School Board (2015), ruling that public school officials had a right to punish a student who posted online a rap video criticizing two teachers.
+The appeals court explained that the Tinker substantial disruption test still applied even though the student had created the speech entirely off-campus because his off-campus speech had a tangible impact on the school environment.